 Having toxic metals in your body is like having sugar in your gas tank.
-It’s simply not built to process the material and severe mechanical problems are going to result.
-No, they don’t just “pass right through.”
+It's simply not built to process the material and severe mechanical concerns are going to result.
+No, they don't just "pass right through."
 According to the National Cancer Institute at the National Institute of Environmental Health Sciences, metals are not inert, they have biological activity.

-Nickel toxicity, specifically, was evaluated by researcheres at Michigan State University who found it presented a multi-tiered toxic attack.
+Nickel toxicity, specifically, was evaluated by researchers at Michigan State University who found it presented a multi-tiered toxic attack.
 First, nickel causes essential metal imbalances.
 It severely disrupts enzyme action and regulation.
 Finally, it causes and contributes to a high amount of oxidative stress.